Vietnam.vn - Nền tảng quảng bá Việt Nam

 Delegate Pham Xuan Hoa, National Assembly Delegation of Dong Thap province

-I think there needs to be transparency in electricity prices, applied according to market prices, so that in the future there will be no annual reporting of losses in the electricity industry.
-The electricity industry is a business, and businesses must be fair to market prices, while the state subsidizes, the state spends money to subsidize, clearly and transparently.
-When the electricity industry is transparent but still makes losses, it is a problem for the electricity industry in management and business activities.
+I think there needs to be transparency in electricity prices, applied according to market prices, so that in the future there will be no annual loss reporting by the electricity industry.
+The electricity industry is a business and businesses must be fair to market prices, while the state subsidizes, the state spends money to subsidize, clearly and transparently.
+When transparency is achieved but the electricity industry still makes losses, it is a problem for the electricity industry in management and business activities.
 Therefore, I think that implementing a market price mechanism is extremely necessary.

-Regarding the mechanism for piloting the GNGN projects.
-It has been determined that this is a pilot story and that it is necessary to pilot, state-owned enterprises are directed to pilot and must do so, but at the same time, there must be support and assistance from the state, to have strong enough legal basis for enterprises to implement, otherwise it will be very difficult.
+Regarding the mechanism for piloting the GNG projects.
+It has been determined that this is a pilot story and it is necessary to pilot, state-owned enterprises are directed to do the pilot, so they must do it, but at the same time, there must be support and assistance from the state, to have strong enough legal basis for enterprises to do it, otherwise it will be very difficult.

 Mai Phuong - Le Truc